Vectorcardiography

 Vectorcardiography (VCG) is a method of recording the magnitude and direction of the electrical forces that are generated by the heart by means of a continuous series of vectors that form curving lines around a central point.

-Vectorcardiography was developed by E. Frank in the mid 1950s.
+Vectorcardiography was developed by Ernest Frank in the mid 1950s.
 Since the human body is a three-dimensional structure, the basic idea is to construct three orthogonal leads containing all the electric information.
 The three leads are represented by right-left axis (X), head-to-feet axis (Y) and front-back (anteroposterior) axis (Z).